• OVERVIEW •

 —Associated tunings: proximities of shape, concept, context, etc…

 - Nashville (this +7): the more prolific transposition

 - Mi-composé: only octave-jumping a single string

 - Terz: raised arrangement based on a tiny guitar

 —Further learnings: sources, readings, lessons, other onward links…

-- Frank Gambale’s tuning: more on the tuning on the GearPage forum – and also see interviews from Rick Beato, Troy Grady on picking, and Abstract Logix (“…his much-talked about new tuning invention will enable guitar players to play piano type chords…and play four chromatic notes simultaneously”), as well as a Live4Guitar profile (“Playing melodically through chord changes is one of the funnest things about music…I see harmony and theory in terms of colours, the more colours on the palate, the prettier the picture I can paint…”)
+- Gambale’s guitar: more on the tuning on the GearPage forum – and also see interviews with Rick Beato, Troy Grady on picking, and Abstract Logix (“…his much-talked about new tuning invention will enable guitar players to play piano type chords…and play four chromatic notes simultaneously”), as well as a Live4Guitar profile (“Playing melodically through chord changes is one of the funnest things about music…I see harmony and theory in terms of colours, the more colours on the palate, the prettier the picture I can paint…”)

-- MIDI tunings: other guitarists, including Joni Mitchell and John McLaughlin, have also tried MIDI-guitar setups, allowing them to change tunings at the press of a button (Joni used a Roland VG-8, compared to Frank’s VG-88): check out a patch demo from Fishman Transducers (“You can create multiple patches in alternate tunings, and call them up instantly…you can play a song live with sections in 5 different tunings on a single guitar and switch seamlessly between them”)
+- MIDI tunings: other guitarists, including Joni Mitchell and John McLaughlin, have also tried MIDI-guitar setups, allowing them to change tunings at the press of a button (Joni used a Roland VG-8, compared to Frank’s VG-88): check out a patch demo from Fishman Transducers (“You can create multiple patches in alternate tunings, and call them up instantly…you can play a song live, with sections in 5 different tunings on a single guitar, and switch seamlessly between them”)

 Header image: Frank Gambale sweeps all before him

 George Howlett is a London-based musician, writer, and teacher (guitars, sitar, tabla, & santoor).
 Above all I seek to enthuse fellow sonic searchers, interconnecting fresh vibrations with the voices, cultures, and passions behind them.
 See Home & Writings, and hit me up for Online Lessons!